markfinger/webpack-build/README.md

 If any of the above actions produce errors or the modified times are later than the compilation's start time, the cached output will be ignored and the wrapper will wait for webpack to complete.

-If webpack is watching the source files, the compilation output will only be used until the build has completed and/or the above conditions still pass.
+If the cached output is deemed as stale, or the watcher is has rebuilt the bundle, the cache will be updated as soon as the compilation has completed.